mbgeorge48/dotfiles/README.md

 ln -s ~/.dotfiles/git/gitconfig ~/.gitconfig
 ```

-Or you can run the setup script which will move existing files into an archive directory and create the symlinks in their place
+Or you can run the setup script which will move existing files into an archive directory and create the symlinks in their place.

 ```zsh
 bash ~/.dotfiles/setup.sh
 ```

 If you're setting up a work machine you can add `work` as an arg in the `setup.sh` script, like so `bash ~/.dotfiles/setup.sh work`

 ## Specifics